 Blended development is where we start to piece together a training programme based on different resources we have available.
 Here’s an example:

 You can see here a five month Confidence Building development plan, month one an individual might attend a face to face open course or it might be delivered via virtual training.
 This is then followed by some 1-2-1 coaching with a manager in month two.
-Month three is down to the learner accessing elearning content on their online learning platform that has been specifically selected by the line manager for them to complete.
+Month three is down to the learner accessing elearning content on their eLearning platform that has been specifically selected by the line manager for them to complete.
 Month four follows an additional 1-2- coaching session with the manager to review successes and areas of development, allowing an action plan to be put into place.
 Finally, month five incorporates a 360 degree feedback assessment, allowing for feedback to be provided and assessed.

 Informal learning allows the person to take responsibility and own their own learning experience.